Is changing the locks an unreasonable task or a necessary safety precaution?

 Have a question you would like to see answered here?
 Let us know!

 Why it’s not worth changing the locks

 One of the biggest issues with changing the locks on a regular basis is the cost incurred.
 If the landlord carries out the task themselves, this would undoubtedly keep the cost of the replacement down, but it can be difficult to do if there is a high tenant turnover.

 The cost of the replacement aside, there is very little stopping landlords from changing the locks for every new tenant.
 If the replacement was free, everyone would do it.
 So what’s the best possible solution?

 So, should you change your locks?

 According to the most recent tenancy laws (and these vary state-by-state), landlords must agree to provide and maintain locks or other security devices necessary to keep the premises ‘reasonably’ secure.
 Landlords have a great deal of responsibility when it comes to their tenants.
 A good landlord will pay attention to the state of their investment property.
-If a lock is damaged when a previous tenant moves out, then the landlord should replace it for their new tenants.
+If a lock is damaged when a previous tenant moves out, then the landlord should replace it with their new tenants.
 If the lock is not damaged, then landlords should focus on re-keying the lock instead.
-This provides a much more cost effective solution with the same benefits of replacing the lock.
+This provides a much more cost-effective solution with the same benefits of replacing the lock.